Olympics-Over 160 rights groups call on IOC chief to revoke 2022 Beijing Winter Games | Law-Order

 "This is against the spirit of the Olympic charter and China firmly opposes it," ministry spokesman Zhao Lijian told reporters.
 Among the letter's signatories are Uighur, Tibetan, Hong Kong and Mongolian rights groups based in Asia, Europe, North America, Africa and Australia.

+In a response to a Reuters query on the letter, the IOC said that they remain neutral on global political issues, and that awarding the Olympic Games to a national committee "does not mean that the IOC agrees with the political structure, social circumstances or human rights standards in its country."
+The IOC had raised human rights and other issues with China's government and local authorities, they said.

+"We received assurances that the principles of the Olympic Charter will be respected in the context of the Games."
 Last month, prominent Uighur rights group World Uighur Congress launched a similar appeal to the IOC over what it said were crimes against humanity in Xinjiang.
-The IOC responded that would remain neutral on political issues and said it had received assurances from Chinese authorities that they would respect the principles of the Olympic charter.

 ALSO READ